 Some small and mini vacs are capable of being wall-mounted.
 While this is great for storage and opening up floor space in the garage or shop, they’re not portable in this position.
 It may be hard to reach the far corners of the workshop, even with a long hose extension.

-Wet/dry vacs are really loud, with some reaching 85 decibels, requiring ear protection.
+Wet/dry vacs are really loud, with some reaching 85 decibels when running at peak horsepower, requiring ear protection.
 Motor pitch can be annoying in single-speed units, so buyers may want to consider a wet/dry vacuum that has multiple speed settings.
 “Two speeds enable varying the power, sound and tailoring performance.”